Mary McCartney Celebrating 100 Years of Photography on the Ocean Waves

 In addition to the archived photos that will be exhibited, Cunard is calling on the guests to share any photographs they may have collected over the years when travelling on board a Cunard ship, capturing special moments, amazing views and unique experiences.
 All images shared will be reviewed, with selected images to be part of this rare, centennial exhibition.

-"I'm pleased to curate an exhibition within this treasure trove of 100 years of on board photography.
-I'm looking forward to exploring the archives and the crowdsourced images to hand pick a portfolio of iconic images that will reflect a century of luxury travel," said British photographer, Mary McCartney

 "We're extremely proud of Cunard's 183-year history and particularly of the fact we pioneered the round-the-world voyage 100 years ago.
 What better way to celebrate this centenary anniversary than by curating a fantastic selection of images from our guests who've travelled with us.
-We're delighted to be working with the wonderful Mary McCartney to create this exhibition and can't wait to see the unforgettable moments that our guests have captured over the years," said Sture Myrmell, Cunard President.
+We're delighted to be working with the wonderful Mary McCartney to create this exhibition and can't wait to see the unforgettable moments that our guests have captured over the years," said Matt Gleaves, VP Commercial, Cunard, North America.

-To find out how you can submit your favourite moment captured on board a Cunard ship, visit www.cunard.com/seaviews and submit your images by 5 February 2023.
-The centennial Sea Views exhibition will go live in 2023 and more information will be shared on this webpage nearer to the time.\
+To find out how to submit favourite moments captured on board a Cunard ship, visit www.cunard.com/seaviews and submit images by February 5, 2023.
+The centennial Sea Views exhibition will go live in 2023 and more information will be shared on this webpage nearer to the time.

+For more information about Cunard, or to book a voyage, contact your Travel Consultant, call Cunard Line at 1-800-728-6273 or visit www.cunard.com.

+For Travel Advisors interested in further information, please contact your Business Development Manager, visit OneSourceCruises.com or call Cunard at 1-800-528-6273.

 Social Media